Relic'ing: History

 Close-up of a Fender "Road Worn" series '52 Telecaster reissue.

 Adrian Belew suggested he had owned the first relic'd guitar—a brown sunburst Fender Stratocaster—while in Frank Zappa's band in the 1970s.
 Dismayed by its unsightly finish, Belew turned the guitar over to his friend Seymour Duncan, who proceeded to "age" the guitar through methods such as rubbing motor oil into the neck, dragging it across a lawn, and lighting it on fire.
 Similarly, Julian Lage recalled aging a Telecaster when he was younger—"before relic'ing was a thing"—via means like working nail polish remover into the frets and throwing the guitar against a curb.

+In the 1980s, relic'ing began gaining traction in repair shops.
+Luthiers realized it looked unappealing to replace worn or broken parts with new ones on older guitars and began aging replacement parts for a consistent look.
+One such luthier, Tom Murphy, predicted aging entire guitars would become a trend and began exploring such techniques himself.
+Although his early work was "crude and primitive," other luthiers were impressed by the results when Murphy displayed his aged guitars at trade shows and demand for relic'd instruments started growing.

 Fender began developing the idea of relic'ing guitars as part of the production process in 1989 after J.W.
 Black, a builder in the company's Custom Shop, saw an aged Strat a friend had made and showed it to his boss, John Page.
 Black suggested producing a "Relic" line of guitars from the Custom Shop and Page agreed.
 One of the first relic'd instruments the Custom Shop produced was a "beat up" bass for Keith Richards, who gifted it to Don Was after Was had mused over why armoires could be antiqued but guitars could not.
 For the 1995 NAMM show, Fender made two 1950s-era relic'd models, a "Nocaster" and a blonde-bodied "Mary Kaye" Strat.
 The guitars initially fooled attendees, who thought the guitars were original.
 Enthusiasm over the concept led to high demand from the Custom Shop, which began producing their "Relic" line with a Nocaster and '50s and '60s-era Strat models, and then later a '60s Jazz Bass.
 Fender has since expanded their relic'ing into multiple guitar lines with each varying the amount of simulated wear.